 The teams developing the AI model must address problems of data quality, data engineering, data freshness and data completeness.
 The table below shows the disparate information within various systems.

-To tackle data quality issues, numerous data sets need to be categorised and processed.
+To tackle data quality issues, numerous data sets need to be categorized and processed.
 These challenges can be addressed through data engineering and data completeness strategies.

 Data engineering transforms medical information collected at various points of the patient’s journey into useful components for analysis for the specific illness.
 For example, chronic illnesses are considered through the patient’s lifetime whether the diagnosis was made 1 month ago or 10 years ago.
 In contrast, lab test results for microbiology will only be considered valid if symptoms are presented within 3 months.